JamesBatho/Teamfight-Tactics-Site/README.md

 While the site is currently functional a number of imrovements have been identified that would greatly improve the user's experience.

 In no particular order:

 * Provide additional stats about the user's games
 * Allow for "liking" of comps to give them user-based ratings
 * Show traits for compositions
 * Allow for sorting of recent comps by: champion, likes, traits
 * Generate additional new stats for team compositions such as:
 * 	Team Utility Score- based on amount of crowd control
-*  Team Damage Score- based on DPS or total dmg at 10 seconds
+*  Team Damage Score- based on DPS (damge per second) or total damage at 10 seconds
 * Generate additional stats for champions
-* 	Incorporate ability use into dps
+* 	Incorporate ability use into DPS
 *  Provide some tips for newer players and general strategy ideas.

-e.
-Keep the API in there, and if you have anything to say about the API then add some notes
-f.
-Identify the technology stack used to create your website
-g.
-Include anything else that you feel is important to share